Technology Comparisons

 Kamal treats databases as "accessories" — Docker containers defined in your deploy config.
 You define them in YAML, and Kamal manages their lifecycle alongside your app.
 Less automated, but everything stays in your deploy configuration.

-When Things Break
+Debugging and When Things Break

 When deployment fails with Kamal, you see the error in your terminal.
 SSH into the server, inspect Docker containers, check logs, fix things.
 The mental model is simple: Docker containers on a server, managed by SSH commands.